TuHiN22/MusicBotWebsite/src/pages/docs/general/getting-started.md

 # Getting Started

-**Ziji bot** is a Discord bot that can help you control Discord Server easily and have a better experience.
+**BLOODiCE MUSIC bot** is a Discord bot that can help you to Listen High Quality Music in Discord Server easily and have a better experience.

 This document provides information about each command, including descriptions, usage, and examples.